davidhusz/movietracker/README.md

 			-a 'Content-Type: text/html' \
 			you@yourdomain.com"

 `onnomatch` defines what to do in case no matches are found.
-By default, nothing is done.
+If undefined, nothing is done.

 `onerror` defines what to do when the program encounters an error.
 The error message is written to the logfile and also made available in a file called `error`.
-By default, the program will exit with status code 1.
+If undefined, the program will exit with status code 1.